joshnuss/micro-svelte-compiler/README.md

 }
 ```

-Now you can host this component in the browser:
+To host the component in the browser:

 ```html
 <script src="example/basic.js"></script>